 And, if you hit the link below, you can join me:

-Our magic aside, though it is the best ;), let’s get into a comprehensive Zoom Magic List:
+Our magic aside, let’s get into a comprehensive Zoom Magic List:

 - Effect No.15 – The Invisible Deck